MICA-MNI/micapipe/docs/pages/04.gradients/index.rst

 Load all matrices from a dataset processed
 ------------------------------------------------------------

 1. Start by generating a list of files using regular expressions for matrices with a consistent structure.
-Specifically, we'll focus on loading the `T1map MPC` connectome data for `schaefer-400` from the MPC directory.
+Specifically, we'll focus on loading the ``T1map MPC`` connectome data for ``schaefer-400`` from the MPC directory.

-2. Create an empty three-dimensional array with dimensions `{ROI * ROI * subjects}`.
+2. Create an empty three-dimensional array with dimensions ``{ROI * ROI * subjects}``.

 3. Load each matrix iteratively and populate the array with the data.

 4. Once the array is populated, perform computations on it.
 In this case, we'll calculate the group mean connectome.

-5. Use the group mean connectome to compute the group mean diffusion map for the `T1map MPC`.
+5. Use the group mean connectome to compute the group mean diffusion map for the ``T1map MPC``.

-6. Finally, visualize the results by plotting the first three gradients (eigen vectors) of the group mean diffusion map on a surface `fsLR-32k`.
+6. Finally, visualize the results by plotting the first three gradients (eigen vectors) of the group mean diffusion map on a surface ``fsLR-32k``.

 .. tabs::

    .. tab:: Python

+        **Load all the MPC matrices**

         .. code-block:: python
            :linenos: